This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 The inland sea is formed by a cave that spans through a cliff and has created a small beach inland (hence the name).
 This is one of the best diving spots in the world but if you can’t dive then you can take a boat through this tunnel which is affordable and well worth the visit.

-One family has been working these salt pans for over a century and are still doing it to this day.
+One family has been working these salt pans for over a century and is still doing it to this day.
 It creates a lovely sight to behold on the edge of the coast and allows for some very nice pictures, especially at golden hour.

 Ramla Bay Beach